 If interest income from United States government obligations is listed, you must make an adjustment on your Wisconsin return since this income is taxable for federal income tax purposes, but not for Wisconsin purposes.
 If you are filing Form 1, include the federal amount of this interest income on line 7.
-If you are filing Form 1NPR, don't include this interest income on Form 1NPR, line 2, column B.
+If you are filing Form 1NPR, don't include this interest income on Form 1NPR, line 2, column B. Note: Tax-option (S) corporations whose Wisconsin shareholders may qualify for farmland preservation credit should provide a copy of the farmland property tax bill with the Schedule 5K-1 given to each Wisconsin shareholder.
+It isn't necessary for the tax-option (S) corporation to submit the property tax bill with the Schedules 5K-1 sent to the Department.
+Shareholders will compute their allowable credits based on their proportionate shares of the tax-option (S) corporation's property taxes.
+For additional information about farmland preservation credit, see the Wisconsin Schedule FC or FC-A instructions.
+If the tax-option (S) corporation is a member of one or more other pass-through entities, gross income includes the gross income attributable to those other passthrough entities.

 Lines 18a and 18b.
 Related Entity Expenses - If the taxoption (S) corporation paid, accrued, or incurred management fees or interest, rental or intangible expenses to a related person or entity, the corporation completes lines 18a and 18b, as appropriate, to separately disclose the modifications it made to those items under the Wisconsin law requiring "addback" of related entity expenses.
 The amounts on lines 18a and 18b should already be included in column (c) corresponding to one or more other lines of Schedule 5K-1.
 Shareholders should verify that any amounts on lines 18a and 18b are included in column (c).
 If they are not, the shareholder should enter the modifications from lines 18a and 18b on the appropriate lines of Form 1, Form 1NPR, or Form 2, as applicable.
 NOTE: You must make separate addition and subtraction modifications on your return for related entity interest and rental expenses, even if the modifications offset one another.